ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 27_V2.md

 Below are details of the most relevant aspects of the tools available to participants.

 ### Database

 The databases that make up this challenge are:
-- BASE24.
+- BASE21.
 Contains:
-	- DAT24_01: Free text document: Discharge report
-	- DAT24_02: Free text document: Emergency discharge report
-	- DAT24_03: Free text document: Evolution report
-	- DAT24_04: Free text document: Neuropsychologycal report, psychometry
-	- DAT24_05: Free text document: TEC report
+ 	 -	DAT21_01: Free text document: Endoscopy report
-	- DAT24_06: Free text document: Neuropicture
+ 	 -	DAT21_02: Free text document: Endoscopy exploration petitions
-	- DAT24_07: Lab data (LAB)
-	- DAT24_08: Demographic data (DEMO)
+ 	 -	DAT21_03: Demographic data (DEMO)
-	- DAT24_09: Socioeconomic data (SOCIOECONOMICOS)
+ 	 -	DAT21_04: Socioeconomic data (SOCIOECONOMICOS)

 #### Summary of the tables